JP Sears (baseball): Oakland Athletics

 The Yankees traded Sears, Luis Medina, Ken Waldichuk, and Cooper Bowman to the Oakland Athletics for Frankie Montas and Lou Trivino on August 1, 2022.
 The Athletics assigned Sears to the Las Vegas Aviators and promoted him to the major leagues to make his first appearance for the Athletics on August 10.
-In 2023, Sears led the A's pitchers in games started (32), innings pitched (172.1), and strikeouts (161) while posting a 5-14 record and a 4.54 ERA.
+In 2023, Sears led the A's pitchers in games started (32), innings pitched (172 1/3), and strikeouts (161) while posting a 5-14 record and a 4.54 ERA.

 After giving up nine runs across 9.1 innings in his first two starts of the 2024 season, Sears took a no-hitter into the 7th inning on April 11 against Texas.
-He ended up pitching 6.1 innings and striking out 5 batters in a 1-0 win.
+He ended up pitching 6 1/3 innings and striking out 5 batters in a 1-0 win.
+Sears made 32 total starts for Oakland, compiling an 11-13 record and 4.38 ERA with 137 strikeouts across 180 2/3 innings pitched.

+Sears made 22 starts for the Athletics in the 2025 season, logging a 7-9 record and 4.95 ERA with 97 strikeouts over 111 innings of work.

 San Diego Padres

 On July 31, 2025, the Athletics traded Sears and Mason Miller to the San Diego Padres in exchange for Leo De Vries, Braden Nett, Henry Báez and Eduarniel Núñez.
 In his first appearance for the Padres on August 4, Sears allowed five runs on 10 hits with four strikeouts across five innings of work against the Arizona Diamondbacks.
 Sears was optioned to the Triple-A El Paso Chihuahuas the following day.

+Sears was optioned to Triple-A El Paso to begin the 2026 season.